AlexHandy1/BitDonations-v1/README.markdown

 * For web viewing, simply follow the link to the website hosted on heroku
 * For local use, clone or fork the repo to your local machine
 * Install sinatra and shotgun gems to view on your local host
-  * Disclaimer >> this is an unstable prototype but has access to REAL bitcoins and wallets.
+  * Disclaimer >> this is an work-in-progress prototype but has access to REAL bitcoins and wallets.
 If you set-up wallets and make transactions that you cannot access afterwards I cannot be held responsible!
 If you want to try out drop me a message.
-* Tests can be run by installing rspec and capybara gems and running rspec from your command line (given this is a working prototype test coverage is not 100%)
+* Tests can be run by installing rspec and capybara gems and running rspec from your command line

 Technologies used
 ----

-* Production - Ruby, Javascript, jQuery, CSS (using Bootstrap), HTML,  Datamapper, PSQL, Sinatra, Heroku, Bcrypt (for passwords), Blockhain API
+* Production - Ruby, Javascript, jQuery, CSS (using Bootstrap), HTML,  Datamapper, PostgreSQL, Sinatra, Heroku, Bcrypt (for passwords), Blockhain API
-* Testing - Rspec, Capybara, Database Cleaner (for test database), Rubocop, Coveralls, Jasmine
+* Testing - Rspec, Capybara, Database Cleaner (for test database), Rubocop, Coveralls

 Screenshots
 ----